Ozma777/SlashTNG/README.md

 # SlashTNG
 SLASH'EM 0.0.7E7F3 with pretty much all of the next generation patched to it

-Exploding wands fixed but wand of bugging STILL crashes the game, not sure why....BUG #1 of hopefully 1 Rerolls and force attributes works!
+Rerolls and force attributes works!

+Exploding wands of bugging and probably wonder SHOULD do damage to the character, BUT coding either like exploding create horde or even adding dmg *= 2; under it crashes the game perhaps I could maybe do an expltype first before dmg *= 2; but I didn't try it.

 I took the horrible shar file from j. ali's page (www.juiblex.co.uk/nethack/TNG.html) which can NOT be unshar'ed by any means on windows and with the help of AmyBSOD's integration of it into her game, I coded it into slashem.